linpengcheng/PurefunctionPipelineDataflow/README.md

 - Mathematical model support: Its mathematical prototype is the simple, classic, vivid, and widely used in social production practice, elementary school mathematics "water input/output of the pool".
+- Architecture's definiteness
+  - Based on mathematical models, operations research, management science
+  - With 10 principles, 5 aesthetics,
+    and 5 basic components
+  - The architecture can be visualized with a simple star chart and Gantt chart
+  - In the same case, the architecture designed by different people will be consistent and clear.
+    The pros and cons of different people's design schemes can be accurately judged by mathematical models and operations research.
+For this situation, it is generally called science.
 - Fairness, Neutrality: Use data standard specifications to make it fair to different manufacturers, products, algorithms and implementations, and to achieve healthy competition.
 - Fungibility: As long as the pipeline (or product) meets the data standard specifications, it can be directly replaced.